 On this page of the guide you will learn about tasks that can reveal what role each player has in a given game.
 Examples will be given here showing who is a Crewmate and who is actually an impostor.

 One of such tasks is Clear Asteroids on The Skeld map.
 During this task, a Crewmate has to shoot down a certain number of asteroids by clicking on them.
 This task is one of the longer ones.
-However, there is a way to verify whether the player performing the task is actually performing it, or just pretending.
+However, there is a way to verify whether the player performing this task is actually doing it or just pretending.

 There are two cannons on the right side.
 If the player actually does his task, then you will see that the guns actually shoot lasers.
 This means that the player in question is indeed not an impostor.
 If, on the other hand, you don't see the guns firing lasers for a long time, it means that the player is actually pretending, and there is a very good chance that he is the impostor.